Victorcorcos/liero-hacks/mods/README.md

 The hardcode mandatory items.

 If these items are removed from the objects array, the game becomes buggy, can freeze and can generate console errors on the browser.
-Be aware with these items!
+Be aware with the following marked items!

 #### `nObjects`